suhas-bn-1412/cs222-winter24-suhas-bn-1412/report/project1.md

 - How many hidden pages are utilized in your design?

     1

 - Show your hidden page(s) format design if applicable

+    Hidden Page Data =

   | metadataChecksum  | curPagesInFile   |
   |-------------------|------------------|
   | readPageCounter   | writePageCounter |
   | appendPageCounter |                  |

+  metadataChecksum is an XOR of the remaining data variables.

 ### 5. Implementation Detail
 - Other implementation details goes here.